min2ha/ukwa-site/content/target/39734/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Restoration of first world war monument, creation of memorial garden and research into the fallen

 Project to enable the people of Montgomery to learn more about the men who lost their lives in World War One, and to provide a focal point for years to come for those seeking further information about he fallen of the Town, and of the former County.